craftablescience/ChiraEngine/README.md

 - TinyFileDialogs v3.8.8

 ## Compilation (Windows)
-*Note: If CMake complains about a missing curl library, download the DLL from [https://curl.se/windows/](https://curl.se/windows/).
-It's in the bin folder.
-Copy it out of the zip file, and add* `-DCURL_LIBRARY="path/to/curl.dll"` *to CMake's build arguments.
-You may need to copy the DLL to the binary folder as well.
-Alternatively, you can install curl through [MSYS2](https://www.msys2.org/).*

-- **CLion (recommended)**: The project will compile without any prior configuration, but you will need to install the Windows SDK (see below).
+- **CLion (recommended)**: The project will compile without any prior configuration, but you will most likely need to install the Windows SDK (see below).

-- Visual Studio 2019: You will need to install the following components:
+- Visual Studio 2019: You will need to install (most of) the following components.
+Some are not required, like the AddressSanitizer and Just-In-Time debugger.
   ![image](https://user-images.githubusercontent.com/26600014/128105644-cfa92f30-dc96-4476-a4c9-8d8b5f3ce129.png)

-  Additionally, compiling with MSVC will produce an error for x64 targets, due to a bug with AngelScript (see [the AngelScript docs](https://www.angelcode.com/angelscript/sdk/docs/manual/doc_compile_lib.html#doc_compile_win64) for more information).
+  Compiling with MSVC will produce an error for x64 targets, due to a bug with AngelScript (see [the AngelScript docs](https://www.angelcode.com/angelscript/sdk/docs/manual/doc_compile_lib.html#doc_compile_win64) for more information).
+  It will also build the engine and its dependencies statically.
   I strongly recommend compiling with MinGW, but if you can't, target x86.

 ## Compilation (Linux)